erecica/factorial-calc/README.md

 ---

 ## Resources created bij CDK
 The resources are defined within the file [lib/factorial-calc-stack.ts](lib/factorial-calc-stack.ts).
-The CDK create all the necessary resources that are needed and sets the correct
+The CDK create all the necessary resources that are needed.

 ---